1kohei1/sd-scheduler/memo.md

 - [ ] Check why initial component layout is broken
 - [ ] Make availability editable by text.
 Auto refresh on calendar.
 Date is at the header and input will look like the date input in overview
 - [ ] Create a video to explain how to put available time
+- [ ] Make redirect to where user used to be after success login (Wait release of Next 5: https://zeit.co/blog/next-canary)

 NOTES: